spindle-health/spindle-token/docs/carduus/cli.md

 - `gender`
 - `birth_date`

 If you are only adding tokens that require a subset of these PII fields, the input dataset may omit columns for the other PII attributes that are not required.
-For information on which PII attributes are required for each token in the OPPRL protocol, see the official [specification](./opprl/PROTOCOL.md).
+For information on which PII attributes are required for each token in the OPPRL protocol, see the official [specification](http://token.spindlehealth.com/opprl/PROTOCOL/).

+### Parallelism
-### <a name="parallelism"></a> Parallelism
+<a name="parallelism"></a>

 The spindle-token CLI supports multi-threaded parallelism.
 This helps work with larger datasets that are partitioned into multiple part files within a directory.
 If `--parallelism` is set to a number >1 then that number of partition files will be processed at once.
 This option can also be set with the `SPINDLE_TOKEN_PARALLELISM` environment variable.
 If parallelism is not provided, the spindle-token will default to using the same number of threads as the host machine has logical cores.